kckecheng/cheatsheets/code_utils.rst

 NOTE 2: gtags only supports tagging files under current source tree (the directory where gtags is run).
 For external source tree:

-- Use soft link: ln -s /path/to/external/source/tree .
+- Use soft link(use "find -L ..." to create gtags.files): ln -s /path/to/external/source/tree .
 - Use GTAGSLIBPATH:

   ::